intel-analytics/ipex-llm/docker/llm/README.md

 docker exec -it my_container bash
 ```

-To run inference using `BigDL-LLM` using cpu, you could refer to this [documentation](https://github.com/intel-analytics/BigDL/tree/main/python/llm#cpu-int4).
+To run inference using `IPEX-LLM` using cpu, you could refer to this [documentation](https://github.com/intel-analytics/IPEX/tree/main/python/llm#cpu-int4).

 #### Getting started with chat